-This citizen science projects wants your assistance to extract information from various climate scientific graphics to help combat misinformation and support scientific communication.
+This citizen science project wants your assistance to extract information from various climate scientific graphics to help combat misinformation and support scientific communication.
 Using this project with your ākonga provides opportunities to build science literacy and student agency.

 Climate change is an important, relevant and complex issue.
 It can be challenging to get comprehensive public engagement and understanding so it is often referred to as a wicked problem.
 The ClimateViz project’s goal is to transform how the public interacts with climate data with its research focusing on converting complex climate-related graphics into easy-to-understand textual descriptions.
 Its aim is to strengthen an automated fact-checking system to tackle climate misinformation.